SarahMason2015/Billionaires/README.md

 # Description of the communication protocols
 Each team member has created a branch for individual tasks and project analysis.
-We have been commiting our work via GitBash to our individual branches where Sarah has been joining the necessary documents and resources for the project into the main branch.
+We have been commiting our work via GitBash to our individual branches where Sarah has been joining the necessary documents and resources for the project into the main branch periodically

 # Outline of the project (this may include images, but they should be easy to follow and digest)